asminpaudel141/java-100program/README.md

 # 73.Write a Java program to implement polymorphism
 # 74.Write a Java program to implement polymorphism
 # 75.Write a Java program to implement polymorphism
+# 76.Write a Java program to implement polymorphism